Jakanapes/ComicVine/README.md

     ComicVine::API.characters {:limit=>5, :offset=>10}

-There are limited associations.
-If the name of the association matches the resource name, then you can get the array of CVObjects by calling get_[resource]
+There are associations.
+Call the association by the key name, prefaced by get_ and the gem will return either a CVList or a CVObject from the API.

     volume = ComicVine::API.volume 766
     issues = volume.get_issues
+    chars = volume.get_character_credits

 Error responses from the API will raise a CVError with the error message